James Rodriguez: The Colombian sensation who made his Madrid dream come true

 A performance for the ages was capped off in the second half when he scored again to seal a 2-0 victory that sent Colombia through to the last eight.

-Their epic journey would end their, as they suffered a 2-1 loss to tournament hosts Brazil.
+Their epic journey would end there, as they suffered a 2-1 loss to tournament hosts Brazil.

 However, James bowed out by scoring from the penalty spot, with his sixth goal of the tournament earning him the Golden Boot ahead of Germany’s Thomas Muller.